Leadership Overview

 CBC has 10 executives leading key functions including strategy, operations, finance, and revenue.

-Driven by a commitment to Canadian storytelling, CBC is dedicated to providing diverse and high-quality content across multiple platforms, fostering national unity and cultural understanding through its extensive media reach.
+Driven by a commitment to Canadian storytelling, CBC is dedicated to providing diverse, high-quality content across multiple platforms, fostering national identity and cultural enrichment.

-Driven by a commitment to Canadian storytelling, CBC is dedicated to providing diverse and high-quality content across multiple platforms, fostering national unity and cultural understanding through its extensive media reach.
+Driven by a commitment to Canadian storytelling, CBC is dedicated to providing diverse, high-quality content across multiple platforms, fostering national identity and cultural enrichment.

 Leadership Roles at CBC